 September 20, 1972 - Defeats Floyd Patterson, by KO in the seventh round, retaining the NABF title.

 March 31, 1973 - Loses NABF title to Ken Norton in the twelfth round.

 September 10, 1973 - Regains the NABF title in the twelfth round of the rematch with Ken Norton.

 January 23, 1974 - Brawls with Joe Frazier at the New York studio of ABC, both fined $5,000.

 January 28, 1974 - Defeats Joe Frazier in 12 rounds and retains his NABF title.

-October 30, 1974 - "The Rumble in the Jungle" place in Kinshasa, Zaire (now Democratic Republic of the Congo).
+October 30, 1974 - "The Rumble in the Jungle" takes place in Kinshasa, Zaire (now Democratic Republic of the Congo).
 Ali defeats George Foreman, by KO in the eighth round, to again become the World Heavyweight Boxing Champion.

 1975 - Leaves the Nation of Islam to practice the more mainstream Islamic faith.